 All ZG.4, ZG.8 and ZC.8 are designed to operate from 24V DC during periods of mains supply failure.
 It is permissible for this voltage to vary between 20V and 28V without undue problem.
-A style MS.97 military style connector is supplied with each unit, and the corresponding connections are printed alongside the panel connector, as follows;
+A MIL97 military style connector is supplied with each unit, and the corresponding connections are printed alongside the panel connector, as follows:-

-Pin A +24V Pin B Chassis Pin C - (0V)
+- Pin A+24V(battery positive)Pin B(Chassis) - Pin C 0V (battery negative)

-Important: If either positive or negative terminals must unavoidably be earthed, it is preferable that it be NEGATIVE.
-Note that the DC connections are not free of earth, as the signal earth and DC (-) of the amplification are connected to chassis by a wire link.
-Any conflict of DC earthing is likely to result in severe damage to the module printed circuit tracks should incoming circuitry be earthed too.
+Important: If either positive or negative terminals must unavoidably be earthed outside the unit then it must be the NEGATIVE.
+Note that the DC connections are not free of earth, as the signal earth and DC (-) of the amplification are unavoidably connected to chassis by a wire link as part of the signal earth system.
+Any conflict of DC earthing with a battery connected will almost certainly result in severe and immediate damage to